How Much Does it Cost to go to Bermuda?

 - Flatts Village

-It’s easy to spend nothing on Bermuda attractions, but budget $100 in case you want to do a tour or excursion.
+It’s easy to spend nothing on Bermuda attractions, but budget $100 if you want to do a tour or excursion.

 Food and drink